aptfury/EridanusSkins/README.md

 <summary>BACKLOG</summary>

 ##### README & ISSUES
-- [ ] Insert Request Form Link
-- [ ] Create Sprint Workspace
-- [ ] Create Issue Templates
 - [ ] Create Project Webhook

 ---

 ##### HTML
-- [ ] Add boardwrappers template from documentation
-- [ ] Add calendar template from documentation
-- [ ] Add guidebook template (if available) from documentation
-- [ ] Add main profiles template from documentation
-  - [ ] Configure header for messaging management
-- [ ] Add memberlist template from documentation
-- [ ] Add posts template from documentation
-- [ ] Add subforums template from documentation
-- [ ] Add topics from documentation
 - [ ] Edit boardwrapper
-  - [ ] Edit boardwrapper to set up the base of the header
   - [ ] Edit the boardwrapper to create the header
   - [ ] Edit the boardwrapper to create the header:hover contents
   - [ ] Edit boardwrapper to set up navigation